 If you’re attending the festival with a group of friends, remember that there will be hundreds or even thousands of other music fans there.
 Remember what colors or costumes your friends are wearing or plan on wearing to help stand out in the crowd in case you happen to get separated.
 If the venue allows them, bring flags or “totems” to help locate your campsite.

 Some festivals will allow you to camp out over multiple days.
 Come with a tent big enough for you and your friends, plus extra space for some of your gear.
 Don’t forget a tent footprint to set under your tent for an extra layer between you and the ground.
 Need a refresher course on setting up your tent?
-Check out our how-to.
+Check out our article on How to Set up a Tent.
 Bring along sleeping bags, blankets, pillows, a sleeping pad and maybe an air mattress to make your sleeping situation as comfortable as possible.
 Blankets or tapestries can also be helpful if you want a spot to sit between sets.

 Seek shelter under a canopy (or two) if you want to escape the sun or the rain.
 You can put folding tables underneath your canopy to set food on or to play games.
 And a campsite isn’t complete without portable camping chairs.